jeffjaehoyang/jeffjaehoyang/README.md

-## Software Dev + Neovim = 🔥
+### Software Dev + Neovim = 🔥

-Welcome to my Github Profile!
-I'm Jeff, a software engineer with a special interest in web technologies and scalable software architecture.
-I currently work at Meta and was recently a software engineering intern at [Facebook](https://www.facebook.com/careers), a Korean Series A e-commerce startup [Fumi](https://team.fumi.co.kr/), and previously at [Esri](https://www.esri.com) & [Knowru](https://www.knowrulimited.com).
+Hello ✌

+Just someone looking to build awesome products, get to know more about computers along the way, and most importantly have lots of fun.
+I also try to work on my developer workflow - s/o to neovim ppl!

 ### Latest Blog Posts
 <!-- BLOG-POST-LIST:START -->